 This shows up most legibly in engineering, because the work is countable and the tools are mature.
 The leveraged engineer is shipping pull requests at a volume that used to belong to a small team.
 Old internal tools are getting rewritten on weekends nobody asked for.
 The backlog is moving in a direction it has not moved in years.
 The person is not working longer hours.
 They picked up a coding agent and it is doing the part of their job that used to require a meeting.

 What ties them together is the relationship to the work.
 These people aren’t using AI as a search engine.
 They aren’t using it once a week to summarize a document.
 They have it open as a collaborator, and they’ve changed how they work to keep it open.
 They delegate.
 They iterate.
 They treat a wrong answer as a draft, not as evidence the tool is broken.
 None of that is in your training curriculum.
 It’s a temperament.
 The people who have it pick it up in their first week with a real tool.
 The people who don’t, don’t, regardless of how many hours of enablement you fund.
+This is the disposition gap, and no training budget on record has closed it.
+What changed this quarter is that it stopped being the only gap that matters: a second kind of leverage arrived, one a single well-designed workflow can hand to people who never developed the temperament at all.

 Where you won’t find it yet